This week’s top three summaries: R v Thompson, 2019 BCCA 1, R v Stoliker, 2019 ABPC 5, and R v Zora, 2019 BCCA 9.

 R. v.
 Zora (BCCA)

-[Jan 10/19] Breach of Bail Conditions – Mens Rea = – 2019 BCCA 9 [Reasons: Madam Justice Stromberg-Stein, w Mr. Justice Willcock, Mr. Justice Savage, Madam Justice Fisher Concurring, and Madam Justice Fenlon Dissenting]
+[Jan 10/19] Breach of Bail Conditions – Mens Rea = What would the Reasonably Prudent Person Do? – 2019 BCCA 9 [Reasons: Madam Justice Stromberg-Stein, w Mr. Justice Willcock, Mr. Justice Savage, Madam Justice Fisher Concurring, and Madam Justice Fenlon Dissenting]

 AUTHOR’S NOTE: As a Defence lawyer, this author can only describe the majority’s reasons as an unfortunate decision that may lead to a significant amount of small injustices as it gets applied to accused persons in British Columbia.
 This will lead to more people being detained pre-trial overall.
 Due to a strong dissent by Justice Fenlon, this matter will head to the Supreme Court and hopefully, a different result.